biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     |    ERECTED>=1908.500: 1528
     </XMP>

-Small and nice.
-Now for the "SPAN".
 Wooden bridges and walkways are short, while the others are mostly medium.
-This could be done by :class:`Orange.classifier.ClassifierByLookupTable` - this would be faster than what we plan here.
-See the corresponding documentation on lookup classifier.
-Here we are going to do it with a Python function.
+This could be encoded in feature "SPAN" using :class:`Orange.classifier.ClassifierByLookupTable`, which is faster than the Python function used here:

 .. literalinclude:: code/imputation-complex.py
     :lines: 121-128

-:obj:`compute_span` could also be written as a class, if you'd prefer it.
-It's important that it behaves like a classifier, that is, gets an example and returns a value.
-The second element tells, as usual, what the caller expect the classifier to return - a value, a distribution or both.
-Since the caller, :obj:`Imputer_model`, always wants values, we shall ignore the argument (at risk of having problems in the future when imputers might handle distribution as well).
+If :obj:`compute_span` is written as a class it must behave like a
+classifier: it accepts an example and returns a value.
+The second argument tells what the caller expects the classifier to return - a value, a distribution or both.
+Currently, :obj:`Imputer_model`, always expects values and the argument can be ignored.

 Missing values as special values
 ================================

 Missing values sometimes have a special meaning.
-The fact that something was not measured can sometimes tell a lot.
-Be, however, cautious when using such values in decision models; it the decision not to measure something (for instance performing a laboratory test on a patient) is based on the expert's knowledge of the class value, such unknown values clearly should not be used in models.
+Cautious is needed when using such values in decision models.
+When the decision not to measure something (for example, performing a laboratory test on a patient) is based on the expert's knowledge of the class value, such missing values clearly should not be used in models.

 .. class:: ImputerConstructor_asValue

-    Constructs a new domain in which each discrete attribute is replaced with a new attribute that has one value more:
-    "NA".
-The new attribute will compute its values on the fly from the old one, copying the normal values and replacing the unknowns with "NA".
+    Constructs a new domain in which each discrete feature is replaced with a new feature that has one more value: "NA".
+The new feature computes its values on the fly from the old one, copying the normal values and replacing the unknowns with "NA".

-    For continuous attributes, it will
-    construct a two-valued discrete attribute with values "def" and "undef", telling whether the continuous attribute was defined or not.
-The attribute's name will equal the original's with "_def" appended.
-The original continuous attribute will remain in the domain and its unknowns will be replaced by averages.
+    For continuous attributes, it constructs a two-valued discrete attribute with values "def" and "undef", telling whether the value is defined or not.
+The features's name will equal the original's with "_def" appended.
+    The original continuous feature will remain in the domain and its unknowns will be replaced by averages.

     :class:`ImputerConstructor_asValue` has no specific attributes.

-    It constructs :class:`Imputer_asValue` (I bet you
-    wouldn't guess).
-It converts the example into the new domain, which imputes the values for discrete attributes.
-If continuous attributes are present, it will also replace their values by the averages.
+    It constructs :class:`Imputer_asValue` that converts the example into the new domain.

 .. class:: Imputer_asValue

     .. attribute:: domain

-        The domain with the new attributes constructed by :class:`ImputerConstructor_asValue`.
+        The domain with the new feature constructed by :class:`ImputerConstructor_asValue`.

     .. attribute:: defaults

-        Default values for continuous attributes.
-Present only if there are any.
+        Default values for continuous features.

-The following code shows what this imputer actually does to the domain.
+The following code shows what the imputer actually does to the domain:
-Part of :download:`imputation-complex.py <code/imputation-complex.py>` (uses :download:`bridges.tab <code/bridges.tab>`):

 .. literalinclude:: code/imputation-complex.py
     :lines: 137-151